fellowship/upskill_challenges_02/Spreadsheet/README.md

 ## Instructions

-The [Excel File](https://github.com/fellowship/upskill/blob/master/challenges/Spreadsheet/Spreadsheet%20Challenge.xlsx) containins all the necessary details.
+The [Excel File](https://github.com/fellowship/upskill_challenges/blob/main/Spreadsheet/Spreadsheet%20Challenge.xlsx) containins all the necessary details.
 Download the file, rename it _**yourfirstname_yourlastname_excel.xlsx**_, read the instructions, and complete the exercises.

-Submit the required deliverables no later than January 28, 2021 [here](link_to_submission_form).
+Submit your solution [on the challenge page](link_to_submission_form) no later than January 28, 2021 for corporate employees and February 12, 2021 for retail employees.

 ## Guidelines